TroyLaPolice/European-Neolithic-Expansion/README.md

 	defineConstant("age_scale", c(0.211180124, 0.211180124, 0.211180124, 0.211180124, 0.211180124, 0.251968504, 0.251968504, 0.251968504, 0.251968504, 0.251968504, 0.105263158, 0.105263158, 0.105263158, 0.105263158, 0.105263158, 0.164705882, 0.164705882, 0.164705882, 0.164705882, 0.164705882, 0.164705882, 0.253521127, 0.253521127, 0.253521127, 0.253521127, 0.253521127, 0.301886792, 0.301886792, 0.301886792, 0.301886792, 0.301886792, 0.378378378, 0.378378378, 0.378378378, 0.378378378, 0.378378378, 0.47826087, 0.47826087, 0.47826087, 0.47826087, 0.47826087, 0.583333333, 0.583333333, 0.583333333, 0.583333333, 0.583333333, 0.6, 0.6, 0.6, 0.6, 0.6, 1.0));
  ```

- The first perameter L refers to likelihood that farmers will teach a HG how to farm is is the product of constant number of teachers times probability of learning per contact.
+The first parameter "L" refers to likelihood that farmers will teach a HG how to farm is is the product of constant number of teachers times probability of learning per contact.

- The second (gamma) is the preference of a HG to choose a farmer as a teacher over choosing a HG
+The second ("gamma") is the preference of a HG to choose a farmer as a teacher over choosing a HG

+"LD" represents the radius of the area in which the individual HGs can learn from farmers (km) - i.e. if a HG is within LD of a farmer there is a possibility the HG can learn farming.

  The next block of parameters handles reproduction probabilities (i.e., the probability that a pair mates and produces an offspring)

+ "MD" represents the radius of the area in which the individuals will search for mates (km)

- MP is the amount of assortative mating, i.e., the probability that mates will choose behaviorally similar mates.
+"MP" is the amount of assortative mating, i.e., the probability that mates will choose behaviorally similar mates.
 1 = full assortative, 0.5 = no assortative, 0 = individuals only mate with individuals of opposite phenotypes

- Next is a minimum age required for reproduction.
+Next, is a minimum age required for reproduction:  "min_repro_age".
 Individuals MUST BE OLDER than the provided age in this parameter for them to be able to reproduce.
 This prevents infants and small children from being able to reproduce which is unrealistic.

 Lastly, the age related mortality table is a life table.
 This data comes from "age at death" studies.
 It is implemented similarly to SLiM recipe 16.2 Age structure (a life table model) by Benjamin C. Haller and Philipp W. Messer.
 It is described in the [manual](http://benhaller.com/slim/SLiM_Manual.pdf) in a succinct and useful way:

 *"the addition of the defined constant [age_scale] ... is our life table.
 It gives the probability of mortality for each age; newly generated juveniles have a mortality of 0.7 (i.e., 70%), then the mortality drops to zero for several years, and then it ramps gradually upward with increasing age until it reaches 1.0 [at which all individuals of this age] will die.
 Note that this is only the age-related mortality; density-dependence will also cause mortality, as we will see below, but that will be additional to this age-related mortality, which would occur even in